Professor of Anthropology | Director of Cells to Society (C2S): The Center on Social Disparities and Health at the Institute for Policy Research

 Thom McDade is a biological anthropologist who conducts research on health and human development in relation to social and cultural contexts and processes.
 Much of this work focuses on the long-term effects of early environments, and the integration of biological measures into population-based, social science research.
 He is director of the Laboratory for Human Biology Research, and of Cells to Society (C2S): The Center on Social Disparities and Health.

 Biomarkers for Population-Based Health Research.
-The application of minimally-invasive, "field-friendly" methods for measuring physiology is an important part of McDade's effort to conduct integrative population-based research on health.
-He has developed methods for assaying biomarkers in a drop of blood collected from a simple finger prick, and he consults on the implementation of these methods into a number of large, nationally representative health surveys, including the National Longitudinal Study of Adolescent Health, Health and Retirement Survey, and WHO Study on Global Ageing and Adult Health.
+The application of minimally invasive, "field-friendly" methods for measuring physiology is an important part of McDade's effort to conduct integrative population-based research on health.
+He has developed methods for assaying biomarkers in a drop of blood collected from a simple finger prick, and he consults on the implementation of these methods into a number of large, nationally representative health surveys, including the National Longitudinal Study of Adolescent Health, Health and Retirement Study, and WHO Study on Global Ageing and Adult Health.

 Cells to Society (C2S): The Center on Social Disparities and Health.
 Social and cultural contexts are critical determinants of human development and health, but we know very little about the processes or pathways through which they act.
 Along with colleagues at IPR, McDade has helped establish C2S as a new center at Northwestern to serve as catalyst for innovative, multidisciplinary approaches to understanding health disparities.